michaellong103/Clinical-Trials-Gov-JSON-Tools-Data-Management-Public/README.md

   - Extracts and filters data based on the condition.
   - Saves filtered data to the output directory.

+### 8. Filter and process data specifically for breast cancer (split_out_condition.py)

+- **Description**: Filters and processes data specifically for breast cancer.
+- **Steps**:
+  - Runs `split_out_condition.py` with "Breast Cancer" as the argument.
+  - Saves filtered data to the output directory.

+### 9. Filter and process data specifically for Alzheimer's (split_out_condition.py)

+- **Description**: Filters and processes data specifically for Alzheimer's.
+- **Steps**:
+  - Runs `split_out_condition.py` with "Alzheimer's" as the argument.
+  - Saves filtered data to the output directory.

+### 10. Create embeddings for the processed data (create_embeddings.py)

+- **Description**: Generates vector embeddings for data analysis.
+- **Steps**:
+  - Runs `create_embeddings.py`.
+  - Processes all JSON files in `data/cleaned`, generates text embeddings for the `BriefTitle` field using the OpenAI API, and saves the embeddings into a single JSON file.
+  - **Note**: Embeddings are vector representations of text generated using OpenAI's text-embedding-ada-002 model.
+This process transforms the clinical trial data into numerical formats that AI models can understand and use for various tasks such as search, recommendation, and analysis.
+Before creating embeddings, ensure the data is cleaned (option 4).

 ### 0. Exit the program

 - **Description**: Exits the program.